rieszpeti/Image_Processing/README.md

 ## Goal of the project

-Send image image to a webapi and make some operations with opencv package.
+Send image to a webapi and make some operations with opencv package.

 ## Project Architecture

 ![image](https://github.com/rieszpeti/Image_Processing/assets/40406762/17a30514-72c7-4142-b589-abdd0b8c49df)

-This is like an N-tier or Clean Architecture style architecture the layers are separated with a light interface connection through the layers.
+This is like an N-tier or Clean Architecture style architecture, because the layers are separated with a light interface connection through the layers.

 There are three layers:
   - WebApi